-During the fiscal year ended August 31, 2013, foreclosure proceedings were commenced against 38 of the properties acquired by the Company from HP A&M which are subject to promissory notes defaulted upon by HP A&M and secured by deeds of trust on the Company's land and water rights.
-These properties represent approximately 40% of the Company's FLLC shares and over 45% of the Company's Arkansas River land.
-The proceedings were filed on various dates from January 9, 2013 through July 3, 2013, with the Public Trustees of Bent, Otero and Prowers Counties in Colorado and involve claims against HP A&M for its failure to pay the notes.
-Foreclosure proceedings in Colorado take at least nine months to conclude.
-Foreclosure sales were conducted on three of the Company's farm properties on August 28, 2013, and on a fourth property on September 4, 2013, subsequent to fiscal year end.
-The Company's wholly owned subsidiary, PCY Holding, LLC ("PCY Holdings"), was the successful bidder in the foreclosure sales.
-Due to statutory protections afforded to the Company as the owner of the properties and the Company's liquidity, the Company had anticipated concluding these foreclosure proceedings on terms which would not have a material adverse effect on its financial position, results of operations or cash flows.
-On September 16, 2013, HP A&M filed a complaint against PCY Holdings and the Public Trustee for the County of Bent, Colorado.
-The lawsuit was filed in the District Court, County of Bent, Colorado.
-HP A&M was seeking (i) a declaratory judgment that it is entitled to redeem the four properties from the foreclosure sales by paying the amount of the outstanding debt, plus fees, which is the amount PCY Holdings bid in the sales, and (ii) preliminary and permanent injunctions against the Public Trustee preventing the Public Trustee from issuing confirmation deeds for the foreclosure sales to PCY Holdings or anyone other than HP A&M. On November 20, 2013 the Complaint was dismissed with prejudice, and judgment was entered in favor of the Public Trustee and PCY Holdings.
-The District Court ruled that "High Plains' Complaint and Motion are baseless, without statutory authority, and are an attempt to obstruct the proper function of the office of the Public Trustee of Bent County, and PCY Holdings relative to the foreclosures of the four Subject Farms".
-Further the District Court ruled "that High Plains' Motion and its claims in its Verified Complaint are frivolous and groundless, and awards the Public Trustee of Bent County and PCY Holdings their attorneys' fees and costs incurred in connection with this matter.'
+During the fiscal years ended August 31, 2014 and 2013, foreclosure proceedings were commenced against 38 of the properties acquired by the Company from HP A&M that are subject to promissory notes defaulted upon by HP A&M and secured by deeds of trust on the Company's land and water rights.
+The proceedings were filed on various dates from January 9, 2013 through March 12, 2014, with the Public Trustees of Bent, Otero and Prowers Counties in Colorado and involve claims against HP A&M for its failure to pay the notes.
+In addition one proceeding was commenced in 2013 and a second proceeding was commenced on May 5, 2014, pursuant to the Colorado Uniform Commercial Code (the "UCC"), in each case to foreclose on one FLCC certificate representing water rights only.
+As of the date of this filing, PCY Holdings, LLC ("PCY Holdings"), the Company's wholly owned subsidiary has been the successful bidder in foreclosure sales of 38 of the properties and water rights acquired by the Company from HP A&M (including two completed after the end of the fiscal year).
+The Company terminated one foreclosure proceeding by curing HP A&M's default.
+One of the Company's properties remains subject to foreclosure proceedings.
+This property represents less than 3% of the Company's FLLC shares and approximately 2% of the Company's Arkansas River land acquired from HP A&M.

+Foreclosure sales that were conducted on three of the Company's farm properties on August 28, 2013, and on a fourth property on September 4, 2013 are currently the subject of litigation.
+PCY Holdings, was the successful bidder in the foreclosure sales.
+On September 16, 2013, HP A&M filed a complaint against PCY Holdings and the Public Trustee for the County of Bent, Colorado, in the District Court, County of Bent, Colorado seeking (i) a declaratory judgment that it is entitled to redeem the four properties from the foreclosure sales by paying the amount of the outstanding debt, plus fees, which is the amount PCY Holdings bid in the sales, and (ii) preliminary and permanent injunctions against the Public Trustee preventing the Public Trustee from issuing confirmation deeds for the foreclosure sales to PCY Holdings or anyone other than HP A&M. On November 20, 2013 the complaint was dismissed with prejudice, and judgment was entered in favor of the Public Trustee and PCY Holdings.
+Responses to motions filed by both PCY Holdings and HP A&M regarding attorney's fees awards have been stayed pending the outcome of the appeal discussed below.

-HP A&M has 49 days from the date of the judgment in which to file an appeal.
-If HP A&M appeals this judgment and wins on appeal, the Company could lose these properties, subject to its remedies under the Arkansas River Agreement.
-The Company intends to vigorously defend any appeal of this ruling.
+On January 3, 2014 HP A&M filed a notice of appeal of the judgment with the Colorado Court of Appeals.
+If HP A&M wins on appeal, the Company could lose these four properties, subject to its remedies under the Arkansas River Agreement.
+The Company intends to vigorously defend any appeal of this ruling and to pursue the remedies against HP A&M for the defaults.
+Because the timing and outcome of the appeal is uncertain, the Company has determined that accruals for losses related to the appeal are not reasonably estimable or deemed reasonably likely at this time.